 (d) such amounts of money to the Resistant Grain Insects Eradication Fund established under section 8A as are authorised by or under that section.

-(2) Any moneys standing to the credit of the Fund may, until required for the purposes of this Act, be temporarily invested by the Treasurer in the same manner as public moneys standing to the credit of the Public Bank Account referred to in section 19 of the Financial Administration and Audit Act 1985 may be invested, and all interest derived from the investment shall be credited to the Fund.
+(2) Any moneys standing to the credit of the Fund may, until required for the purposes of this Act, be temporarily invested by the Treasurer in the same manner as public moneys standing to the credit of the Public Bank Account referred to in section 11 of the Financial Management Act 2006 may be invested, and all interest derived from the investment shall be credited to the Fund.

 (3) Moneys standing to the credit of the Fund at the time that this Act expires shall, with the approval of the Minister, be applied by the Protection Board in the eradication and prevention of the spread of weeds commonly occurring in crops.

 [Section 7 amended by No. 56 of 1980 s.
 6; No. 49 of 1996 s.
 64; No. 53 of 1996 s.
-7.]
+7; No. 77 of 2006 s.
+17.]

 8. Treasurer may make advances to the Fund in event of a deficiency